Sugar-Free Applesauce (Canning Recipe)

 - Water (just enough to simmer apples in pot)

-- Remove jars from canner and place on a folded paper towel on your countertop.
-Allow to cool completely (at least 12 hours) before storing in a cool dark place.
+- Remove jars from water and place on a towel on your counter to let cool completely before storing in your pantry.